 I use a lot of people food for treats.
 No, feeding people food does not teach your dog to beg!
 Feeding at the table, or when you are eating, will teach a dog to beg.

 Cheese, meat (I use a lot of chicken breast, microwaved and cut in small pieces), Armour frozen meatballs.
-The meatballs, which are in the frozen food section, probably have the most additives of all the treats I use.
+The meatballs, which are in the frozen food section, probably have the most additives of all the treats I use (but are very convenient, most dogs love them and they are relatively inexpensive).
 I like the Armour brand because they are less greasy than some of the other brands (that’s for me, the dogs don’t care).

 High quality commercial treats.
-My favorite are the Real Meat Company treats, available at entirelypets.com at a very good price.
+My favorite are the Real Meat Company jerky treats (be careful, they also have jerky–which does not break up for training treats).
 My dogs particularly like the Fish and Venison variety.
 They break up easily to whatever size you want, and are 95% fish and venison, with very few additives, and no icky ones.
+Yes, they are fairly expensive, but if you break them into small pieces, a bag lasts pretty long.

 What Do I Look For In Toys?